An Entanglement Monotone from the Contextual Fraction: Contextuality implies entanglement

-The statement of Theorem~\ref{theorem:contextual_implies_entangled} indicates that contextuality gives a means for detecting entanglement.
-If given a composite state $\psi$ there exists a contextual model $e_{\psi}$, then $\psi$ must be entangled.
-Likewise, as discussed in the Introduction, if $\psi$ is entangled, $\psi$ is necessarily a superposition state, irrespective of the basis used.
-Hence, for composite states we have the following implications:
+\Cref{prop:contextual_implies_entangled} indicates that contextuality gives a means for detecting entanglement.
+If given a composite state \TC{$\ket{\psi}$} there exists a contextual model $e_{\psi}$ \TC{with respect to a Bell scenario}, then \TC{$\ket{\psi}$} must be entangled.
+Likewise, as discussed in the Introduction, if \TC{$\ket{\psi}$} is entangled, \TC{$\ket{\psi}$} is necessarily a superposition state, irrespective of the basis used.
+Hence, for composite states \TC{and local measurements} we have the following implications:

 As such, if contextual resources are needed for some quantum computation, one must use entangled states.
 To make this more quantitative, we need to define a measure for the capacity of a state to be contextual.
 We do so below by defining a unique scenario associated to the state and evaluating the corresponding contextual fraction.